dshen1990/dshen1990.github.io/README.md

+## Steps to run Pizza Application:
+1. Open the portfolio page (https://dshen1990.github.io./)
+2. Click on Cam's Pizzeria
+3. To view the Pizza options, click on Menu or Pick a Pizza Now
+4. To change the size of the Pizza, scroll the size bar for Small, Medium, and Large
+5. To see our ingredients, click on Our Ingredients
+6. To see our locations, click on Locations

+## Optimizations Made:
+1. Optimized images by compressing them.
+2. Optimized perfmatter.js by removing unnecessary lines and spaces
+3. Set analytic.js to async
+4. Inlined CSS files
+5. Added web font loader for fonts.googleapis.com/css?family=Open+Sans:400,700
+6. Moved the document.body outside the for loop in updatePositions functions
+7. Calculated the number of pizzas needed to fill the screen, instead of using 200 in document.addEventListener

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).